1975 New Year Honours

 The New Year Honours 1975 were appointments in many of the Commonwealth realms of Queen Elizabeth II to various orders and honours to reward and highlight good works by citizens of those countries.
 They were announced on 1 January 1975 to celebrate the year passed and mark the beginning of 1975.
-Papua New Guinea, New Zealand, Mauritius, Fiji, and Grenada.
+These countries include Papua New Guinea, New Zealand, Mauritius, Fiji, and Grenada.

 The recipients of honours are displayed here as they were styled before their new honours.

 At this time honours for Australians were still being awarded in the UK honours on the advice of the premiers of Australian states.
 The Australian honours system began with the 1975 Queen's Birthday Honours.

 At this time the two lowest classes of the Royal Victorian Order were "Member (fourth class)" and "Member (fifth class)", both with post-nominals MVO.
 "Member (fourth class)" was renamed "Lieutenant" (LVO) from the 1985 New Year Honours onwards.